Toolsets

 | Author | Username or system ID associated with the user who created or last updated this toolset. |

-| Updated time | Timestamp of the last modification of the toolset.
-Use to track changes. |
+| Updated time | Timestamp of the last update. |

 Export

-This is useful for migrating toolsets between environments, sharing sets of toolsets with another users, or keeping a point-in-time backup.
+Use Bulk Actions in the toolbar to download selected toolsets.
+This is useful for migrating toolsets between environments, sharing sets of toolsets with other users, or keeping a point-in-time backup.

 To export toolsets: